 My tactics of self sufficiency in vegetables and herbs in our sub tropical climate are as follows:

 Spring onion – I plant them monthly and use them within spaces and as a companion plant for lots of crops.
 Its amazing how many plants you can have in a small space.
 They are slow growing but when you plant each month, there is always something to harvest.
 Sometimes we pull out the whole plant and other times only some of green tops so it keeps growing.
-We can’t grow onions that well in our climate so we use spring onions at times to substitute cooking onions and always use them in salad.
 We never buy spring onions.
 You can plant at least 50 spring onions in a 1 m2 and in our climate they can be planted for 8 months in sun and 4 months in partial shade in the hotter months.
+Its fiddly but always plant these individually by pulling apart multiple plants often together in a seed pot.

 Peas and beans – Peas are an autumn to spring crop in our climate and beans are an autumn to early winter and spring to early summer crop.
 I always have either one of these crops going in the garden and use climbing varieties on frames to maximise the growth for the space used.
 I normally have 3 to 4 plantings of each in the year, say every 2 months depending on the crop and this gives peas or beans for most of the year.
-Jan to March is a bit lean.
+Jan to March is a bit lean but I have found that snake beans work very well during this extreme weather time.
 For 1 m2 of ground space and a climbing frame of 4 m2 (1.3 x 3), you can produce a massive crop from 3 to 4 plants

 Cucumber – Another plant that you can put on a climbing frame and get an amazing amount of food for the space.
 With up to 4 plantings we get supply for about 8 months of the year.
 In our winter, they need to be in a warm spot of your garden.
 They need hardly any bed space to grow when you use a climbing frame, you are gardening the air.
 I also use them to create shade for heat sensitive plants such as lettuces.
 For 1 m2 of ground space and a climbing frame of 4 m2 (1.3 x 3), you can produce a massive crop from 3 to 4 plants.